 - 50g of pecans (or walnuts)

-- in a large bowl roughly mash the bananas until it resembles a puree
+- In a large bowl roughly mash the bananas with a fork or a masher until it resembles a chunky puree

-- beat in the egg, buttermilk, rapeseed oil & muscovado sugar
+- Add the eggs, buttermilk, rapeseed oil & muscovado sugar to the bowl & beat everything together

-- fold together (as though it were a muffin mixture) until just combined & no dry flour remains
+- Fold everything together using a spatula or large spoon (as though it were a muffin mixture) until just combined & no dry flour remains

-- pour the mixture into a large, greased & lined 2lb loaf tin & bake at 160C for 1 hour, 30 minutes
+- Pour the mixture into a large, greased & lined 2lb loaf tin & bake at 160C for 1 hour, 30 minutes until golden on top & a skewer inserted into the centre of the bread can be removed cleanly, without any mixture stuck to it

 It is said that bananas are a happy food, releasing serotonin & the like, so that’s the science covered.
 Slice, toast & enjoy the happiness.